kanidm/kanidm/kanidm_book/src/integrations/radius.md

 ### Service Accounts Do Not Have Radius Access

-Due to the design of service accounts, they do not have access to radius for credential assignemnt.
+Due to the design of service accounts, they do not have access to radius for credential assignment.
 If you require RADIUS usage with a service account you _may_ need to use EAP-TLS or some other authentication method.